shekhar-codes/python-learning-01/README.md

 ## 🧠 Learning Goals

 - Understand how to display output using `print()`

+✍️ Author
+Made with ❤️ by [shekhar]
+Exploring deeper layers of Python with every repo.
 - Learn how to write clear and readable code using comments
 - Build the habit of documenting your code for better understanding